Peripheral Angiography and Stenting

 Preparation

-A number of comprehensive examinations are required to decide whether peripheral angiography is indicated.
+Several comprehensive examinations are required to decide whether peripheral angiography is indicated.

-The blood flow in the lumen of the artery is imaged with a Doppler ultrasound scan and the flow rate and the severity of narrowing or clogging is determined.If deemed necessary by your doctor, CT or MR Angiography is scanned for more detailed evaluation of arterial structures.
+The blood flow in the lumen of the artery is imaged with a Doppler ultrasound scan, and the flow rate and the severity of narrowing or clogging are determined.
+If deemed necessary by your doctor, CT or MR Angiography is scanned for a more detailed evaluation of arterial structures.

-Since contrast agent is used for the imaging phase of the procedure, your past history is reviewed regarding allergic reactions against the contrast agent.Moreover, it is reasonable to plan discharge, post-discharge accommodation and travel at this phase in order to manage postoperative period better.
+Since the contrast agent is used for the imaging phase of the procedure, your history is reviewed regarding allergic reactions against the contrast agent.
+Moreover, it is reasonable to plan discharge, post-discharge accommodation, and travel at this phase to better manage the postoperative period.

-An IV line is inserted to allow intravenous treatments and administer medications, if necessary.
+An IV line is inserted to allow intravenous treatments and administer medications if necessary.
 At this stage, a sedative agent is administered to make you fall into a nap.

 After the peripheral angiography, you will be transferred to the observation room.
-Before you are transferred to the patient room or discharged, you should be observed here for a while and it should be verified that all your vital signs are stable or within acceptable limits.
+Before you are transferred to the patient room or discharged, you should be observed here for a while, and it should be verified that all your vital signs are stable or within acceptable limits.

-Especially if the artery located in your groin is used, bleeding should be carefully monitored and managed after the neuroangiography.
+Mainly, if the artery located in your groin is used, bleeding should be carefully monitored and managed after the neuroangiography.
 For this purpose, it may be necessary to apply compression on the small incision made in the groin.

-After discharge from the hospital, if you experience signs of infection such as pain, redness and swelling at the incision site in the groin, significant swelling or bleeding at the catheter site, and if you experience chest pain or shortness of breath, it is a vital necessity to seek emergency medical treatment immediately.
+After discharge from the hospital, if you experience signs of infection such as pain, redness, and swelling at the incision site in the groin, significant swelling or bleeding at the catheter site, and if you experience chest pain or shortness of breath, it is a vital necessity to seek emergency medical treatment immediately.

 Results

-The narrowing or clogging of the artery is eliminated and the blood flow is restored in peripheral angiography thanks to angioplasty and placement of stent.
-Thus, the symptoms caused by the blocked blood flow relieve or disappear.However, since the stenosis or clogging is caused by risk factors, including but not limited to smoking, blood pressure, high blood lipids, cholesterol, diabetes mellitus and unhealthy nutrition, these risk factors should completely eliminated or reduced after the procedure.
-Otherwise, recurrence of a stenosis or clogging in the unforeseeable future is inevitable.
+The narrowing or clogging of the artery is eliminated, and the blood flow is restored in peripheral angiography thanks to angioplasty and placement of a stent.
+Thus, the symptoms caused by the blocked blood flow are relieved or disappear.
+However, since the stenosis or clogging is caused by risk factors, including but not limited to smoking, high blood pressure, high blood lipids, cholesterol, diabetes mellitus, and unhealthy nutrition, these risk factors should be eliminated or reduced after the procedure.
+Otherwise, the recurrence of a stenosis or clogging in the unforeseeable future is inevitable.